Nanolat/sotopless-octopress/source/tutorials/cpp.markdown

 You can get the ranking and score on the leaderboard where you posted the user's score.
 Also you can get a range of ranking on a leaderboard.
 For example, you can get the list of users and scores of the top 10 scoreboard by quering the rankings from 1st to 10th.

+Also, you may want to remove a score posted by a user.
+Removing the score posted by a user is supported.

 Post a User Score
 -----------------
 {% codeblock %}